 Exemptions in the qualifying programs for membership of the Association of International Accountants (AIA) and the Malaysian Institute of Certified Public Accountants (MCPA) are also available to graduates of the above programs, as is associate membership of The Tax Institute.

-The Bachelor of Commerce (Finance) has been accepted into the CFA Institute University Recognition Program.
+The Bachelor of Commerce (Finance) has been accepted into the CFA Institute University Affiliation Program.
 This status is granted to institutions whose degree program(s) incorporate at least 70% of the CFA Program Candidate Body of Knowledge (CBOK), which provide students with a solid grounding in the CBOK and positions them well to sit for the CFA exams.
 In addition, students are strongly recommended to complete the free online learning module, Ethics and Standards of Practice available through the CFA Institute®.

 - Bachelor of Commerce with a major in either Finance or Financial Planning